Jump to:

 It’s one thing to get a garden summer house, but another to furnish it your way.
 This is where furniture comes in—what pieces you can put inside is what this guide will cover.
-Read on for inspiration!
+Read on for inspiring summerhouse furniture ideas!

 A summer house retreat isn’t complete without seating.
 It’s where you can relax with a good book or enjoy a cuppa, so you’ll want something snug and comfy.
 We’ve listed the best ones below to give you some options:

 When it comes to comfort, an armchair gives you that with its deep seat and supportive backrest.
-You can’t go wrong with a rattan one either—it just fits the summer house vibe, especially the natural variety.
+You can’t go wrong with a rattan one either—it just fits the wooden summer house vibe, especially the natural variety.
+And the great thing about synthetic rattan is that you can take it outside the summerhouse as well, and you don’t have to worry if it gets rained on.

 Corner sofa